Branch by Abstraction

 - Remove the abstraction

-Hopefully, your team IDE that can perform complex refactorings on sets on checkouts in a way that running the build after each is an uneventful validation of the refactorings.
+Hopefully, your team uses an IDE that can perform complex refactorings on sets on checkouts, in a way that running the build after each is an uneventful validation of the refactorings.

 Let’s talk about a car having its wheels upgraded.
 We should never forget that software engineering is nothing like conventional construction, and we want to ram that home.
 At least, it is nothing like conventional construction where we are not talking about a production line.